jedevc/fyp/README.md

 reverse-engineering CTF challenges that I designed and built for the Final Year Project at the University of Birmingham.

+For more information, you can see my final writeup [here](https://github.com/jedevc/fyp-report/releases/download/submission/report.pdf).

 ## Installation

 To install the project using pip (use the latest possible version of python 3.x